ravkmr/expense-tracker/README.md

 - Add expenses with amount, description, and category
 - Edit expenses - modify amount, description, or category
 - Delete expenses with confirmation
-- **Date range filtering**: View last 7 days, last 30 days, this month, or custom range
+- Date range filtering: View last 7 days, last 30 days, this month, or custom range
-- Data persistence: Expenses saved to CSV file automatically
+- **SQLite database storage** for better performance and scalability
 - Auto-load: Previous expenses load when program starts
 - 6 categories: Food, Transport, Entertainment, Shopping, Bills, Other
 - Automatic date/time tracking for each expense